-Getting a drivers license in Santa Cruz, Bolivia is time consuming and will vary for each individual depending on your age, level of driving experience, whether or not you acquired an international drivers license prior to moving to Bolivia, and other factors.
-The police will require documentation to prove you are a legal resident in Bolivia, are of legal age, etc.
+Getting a drivers license in Bolivia can be time consuming and will vary for each individual depending on your age, level of driving experience, whether or not you acquired an international drivers license prior to moving to Bolivia, and other factors.
+The police will require documentation to prove you have been granted legal residency

-• Please note that if the police determine that you must take a test (written, oral or driven, or behind-the-wheel classes) we will not be allowed to accompany you during these tests or classes.
+• Please note that if the police determine that you must take a drivers education course or a written test, we will not be allowed to accompany you during the course or test.
 At this point you must determine if you feel your Spanish level is sufficient to continue this process.
-Should you decide to discontinue your quest for a drivers license at this time, we will charge only 50% of our fee and conclude our service.

 • An oral test is also given to first time license applicants and those who wish to change driver categories.
 If police determine you will take this test, you must take a 3-day course at the police station.
 We can help you schedule the course, but will be unable to accompany you during the course.

 • We will accompany you to fulfill all other requirements once you have completed any necessary courses and tests.
 These include: applying for a criminal background check, photographs, a medical exam, and a visit to the bank to deposit the amount required for your license.